sgratzl/chartjs-chart-geo/README.md

 }
 ```

-**Note**: instead of using the `r` attribute as in a regular bubble chart, the `value` attribute is used, which is picked up by the `radiusScale` to convert it to an actual pixel radius value.
+**Note**: instead of using the `r` attribute as in a regular bubble chart, the `value` attribute is used, which is picked up by the `sizeScale` to convert it to an actual pixel radius value.

 ### Styling